Skip to content

 Product Id: A unique identifier assigned to a product.

 URL: The unique identifying address of any particular page on the web.
-It contains all the
+It contains all the information required to locate a resource, including its protocol (usually HTTP), server domain name (or IP address), file path (directory and name), and format (usually HTML or CGI).

 Total Sales: The total sales made during a specific period.

-Total Matches: The total amount of individuals within a set target audience who
+Total Matches: The total amount of individuals within a set target audience who converted to a customer.

 Total Sales Revenue: The total value of goods and services sold during a specific period.

-Total Matches Revenue: The total value of goods and services bought by consumers
+Total Matches Revenue: The total value of goods and services bought by consumers within a set target audience.

-when the ad fully renders on a device for the first time during a Snapchatter's viewing
+Frequency: The average number of times your ad was served to a Snapchatter.
+Tracked when the ad fully renders on a device for the first time during a Snapchatter's viewing session.

-Video Views: The total number of times a Snapchatter has viewed an ad in your app or
+Video Views: The total number of times a Snapchatter has viewed an ad in your app or website.

-Avg Screen Time: The average number of seconds spent watching your ad across all paid
+Avg Screen Time: The average number of seconds spent watching your ad across all paid impressions.
+Screen time starts recording as soon as the media is fully rendered on the device.

-Swipes: The total number of times a Snapchatter has swiped up on attachments within
+Swipes: The total number of times a Snapchatter has swiped up on attachments within your Story Ad (aggregated across all attachments)

-Swipe-Up Percent: The percentage of Snapchatters who swiped up on swipeable videos
+Swipe Up Percent: The percentage of who Snapchatters swiped up on swipeable videos or images within your story ad to reveal the attachment below TikTok.

 2-Second Video Views: Number of times your video was played for at least 2 seconds.